-PRINCIPLE 2: STRUCTURE THE BOARD TO ADD VALUE
+PRINCIPLE 2: STRUCTURE THE BOARD TO BE EFFECTIVE ADD VALUE

-Composition of the Board
+2.1 Composition of the Board

-To add value to the Company, the Board has been formed so that it has effective composition, size and commitment to adequately discharge its responsibilities and duties.
-The names of the Directors and their qualifications and experience are stated in the Directors' Report under the section headed 'Directors' along with the term of office held by each of the Directors.
+The Board has been formed so that it has effective composition, size and commitment to adequately discharge its responsibilities and duties.
+The names of the Directors and their qualifications and experience are stated in the Directors' Report along with the term of office held by each of the Directors.